open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 Games of Respawn consist of 2 or more teams of an equal number of characters, games are best played with 3 characters per team for a small game, 5 for a standard game, and 7 or more for large games.
 Games consisting of 10 or more total characters may require a larger battlefield.

-To create a team you create your characters by choosing a class, choosing two perks from that class, a primary and secondary weapon, and one item of equipment.
+To create a team you create your characters by choosing a class, choosing two perks from that class, weapon loadout, and one item of equipment.
 You may not take any perk more than twice in your team.

 After you have created your characters you then choose a team perk that applies to every character in your team.